NOMN

 - GPU-Accelerated Visualization: Real-time radial and score display of all layers with 8 color analysis modes rooted in Scriabin, Schillinger, and Rimsky-Korsakov color theory.

-- 112+ Scale Library: Western modes, Japanese koto tunings, Indian ragas, Yusef Lateef's Repository of Scales and Melodic Patterns, synthetic formations, and custom pitch sets.
+- 100+ Scale Library: Western modes, Japanese koto tunings, Indian ragas, synthetic formations, and custom pitch sets.

 - Preset Morphing: Automatable crossfade between any two presets for smooth timbral transitions.